blaiseAI/blaiseAi/README.md

 ### Hi there 👋

-I'm Blaise, a web developer intern 💻 currently working at [AHS](https://ahs.ca) 🍲🥡
+I'm Blaise, a Web developer intern 💻 currently working at [AHS](https://ahs.ca) 🍲🥡

  I've been using C#, NodeJS, Java, and React to built my projects and I really enjoy the ease of use these backend languages, it's developer experience, as well the community supporting this languages.